puppetlabs-toy-chest/puppet-quest-guide/quests/power_of_puppet.md

 But before you can access the PE console you'll need the Learning VM's IP address.

-{% task 3 %}
----
-- execute: facter ipaddress
-{% endtask %}
+<div class = "lvm-task-number"><p>Task 3:</p></div>

-Of course, you could use a command like `ifconfig` to find this, but let's do it the puppet way.
+Of course, you could use a command like `ifconfig` to find this, but let's do it the Puppet way.
 Puppet uses a tool called `facter` to collect facts about a system and make them available at catalog compilation.
 This is how it knows, for example, whether it's on Ubuntu and needs to use `apt-get` or CentOS and needs `yum`.
-You'll learn more about facts and conditionals in puppet later.
+You'll learn more about facts and conditionals in Puppet later.
 For now, we can use `facter` in the command-line to determine the Learning VM's IP address.

     facter ipaddress